MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - [Language Generation](/composer/concept-language-generation)
 - [Conversation flow and memory](/composer/concept-memory)

->[!Note]
+>[!Important]
->Using Publish button in Composer does not automativally publish your Publish your Virtual Agents bot to the channels.
-Use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual agents to publish your bot changes to the channels.
+>Using Publish button in Composer makes the changes avaliavble for testing, but does not automatically Publish your Power Virtual Agehts bot.
+Use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to the channels.

 ## Composer features not supported with Power Virtual Agents